openfaas/faas/guide/backends.md

 * Docker Swarm
 * Kubernetes

+There is also community work in-progress to support:

+* Rancher/Cattle

 The Docker Swarm support is built-into the faas repo, but the Kubernetes support is provided by a microservice in the [faas-netes](https://github.com/alexellis/faas-netes) repo.

+If you're thinking of writing a new back-end we'd love to hear about it and help you, so please get in touch with alex@openfaas.com.
+Existing implementations (like OpenFaaS) are written in Golang and this provides a level of consistency across the projects.

 ### I need a backend for X